What Are Shin Splints?

 Shin Splint Symptoms

-If you have Shin Splint, you may experience the following symptoms:
+You may find yourself wondering “How do I know if I have shin splints?”
+If you have shin splints, you may experience the following symptoms:

 - dull or sharp ache in the front and inner part of your leg